capital-american/Capital-American-Shaman/src/pages/products/zen-master-disposable-hhc-vape-pen.md

 tags:
   - Products
 ---
 This is the same smooth experience as our original cartridge but with a battery pre-charged.
 This rig is ready to perform right out the box.
 This disposable pen is branded white with Zen Master printed branding on the pen.
 This vape is filled with 1 mL of pure HHC (Hexahydrocannabinol) that will knock your socks off when you try this formulation.
 It is a gram cartridge and will give a lasting experience for this unique psychoactive experience.

 As with the orginal cartridges the strain availible tend to have the following effects:

-**Lifter:** Potent sativa-dominant strain with\
+**Lifter:** Potent sativa-dominant strain with uplifting effects.
-upliftingeffects.
 Perfect strain for daytime users who want aclear mindand\
 adeep body relaxationfor everyday stress.

 Primary Terpenes:Myrcene, Pinene, Ocimene